Paul E. Meehl: Philosophy of science

+Construct validity and nomological networks

 In 1955, Lee J. Cronbach and Meehl legitimized theory tests about unobservable, hypothetical constructs.
 Constructs are unobservables, and they can be stable traits of individuals (e.g., "Need for Cognition") or temporary states (e.g., nonconscious goal activation).
 Previously, good behaviorists had deep skepticism about the legitimacy of psychological research about unobservable processes.
 Cronbach and Meehl introduced the concept of "construct" validity for cases in which there was no "gold standard" criterion for validating a test of a hypothetical construct.
 Hence, any construct had "surplus meaning".
 Construct validity was distinguished from predictive validity, concurrent validity, and content validity.
 They also introduced the concept of the "nomological net"—the network of associations among constructs and measures.
 Cronbach and Meehl argued that the meaning of a hypothetical construct is given by its relations to other variables in a nomological network.
 One tests a theory of relations among hypothetical constructs by showing that putative measures of these constructs relate to each other as implied by one's theory, as captured in the nomological network.
 This set the stage for modern psychological test and set the stage for the cognitive revolution in psychology that focusses on the study of mental processes that are not directly observable.